sagemathinc/cocalc/src/scripts/postgresql/cool-queries.md

     select NOW() - time as timeago, left(account_id::VARCHAR,6), left(error,80) as error from client_error_log order by time desc limit 50;

-    select NOW() - time as timeago, left(account_id::VARCHAR,6), left(error,80) as error from client_error_log where error like 'Error saving%' order by time desc limit 50;
+    select NOW() - time as timeago, left(account_id::VARCHAR,6), left(error,120) as error from client_error_log where error like 'Error saving file%' order by time desc limit 50;

 File access for a user with given email address: